lightning/bolts/02-peer-protocol.md

 rounded down to the nearest whole satoshi or the `dust_limit_satoshis`, whichever is greater.

+`channel_id` for the `accept_channel2` MUST be derived using a zero-d out basepoint for the peer's revocation basepoint.
+This allows the peer to return channel-assignable errors before the *accepter*'s revocation basepoint is known.

 ### Funding Composition
 Funding composition for channel establishment v2 makes use of the